hpcc-systems/HPCC-Platform/plugins/redis/README.md

 sudo apt-get install redis-server
 ```

 *Note:* redis-server 2.6.12 or greater is required to use this plugin as intended.
-For efficiency, such version requirments are not checked as this is a runtime check only.
+For efficiency, such version requirements are not checked as this is a runtime check only.
 The use of a
 lesser version will result in an exception, normally indicating that either a given command does not exist or that the wrong number of arguments was passed to it.
 The Set<type>
 plugin functions will not work when setting with an expiration for a version less than 2.6.12.
 In addition, whilst it is possible to use `Expire` with a version less than
 2.1.3 it is not advised due to [the change in its semantics](http://redis.io/commands/expire).